bueltge/addquicktag/readme.txt

 1. Activate the plugin through the 'Plugins' menu in WordPress or for the Network, if you will use in Multisite for all Sites
 1. Got to 'Settings' menu and configure the plugin

-**Versions before WordPress 3.0**

-If you wish to use this plugin with an older version of WordPress, please use an older version of this plugin, older than version 2.0.0 - you find old versions in the [repo](http://wordpress.org/extend/plugins/addquicktag/download/).
-Anyway, I will not support this version.
-The plugin version 2.0.0 and newer are rewrites, that use all new possibilities of the WordPress Core that are not available in WordPress versions before 3.x.

 == Screenshots ==
 1. Settings area in WordPress 4.0-alpha
 2. HTML Editor with new Quicktags
 3. Visual editor with new Quicktags

 == Other Notes ==
 = Hook for custom post types =